 Alfa Laval microfiltration spiral membranes (MF) are proven solutions for efficient removal of dispersed solids.
 The unique construction of polypropylene support material in a sanitary, full-fit design ensures optimum filtration.
 There are different types of microfiltration membranes and various combinations of length, diameter and feed spacer size to ensure the right performance for your application.

 Efficient filtration without affecting the balance of the components dissolved in the stream

-- cost-effective operation due to low energy consumption
+- Cost effective operation thanks to low energy consumption

-- cover a broad spectrum of flux properties and pore sizes
+- Flexible – for a broad spectrum of membrane materials and pore sizes

 How it works